daenney/longdistance/README.md

 A Go library for folks whose relationship status with Linked Data is "It's Complicated".

-This library implements parts of the [JSON-LD 1.1][jld] specification.
-It does not currently implement features from the JSON-LD 1.1 Processing Algorithms and API specification that are not needed for handling [ActivityStreams][as].
+This library implements parts of the JSON-LD 1.0 and [JSON-LD 1.1][jld] specification.
+It was initially written to handle [ActivityStreams 2.0][as], but works for most JSON-LD documents.
+See the Features section for what does and does not work.

 [jld]: https://www.w3.org/TR/json-ld/
 [as]: https://www.w3.org/TR/activitystreams-core/